-Two other spring break travel courses, “Doing Business Overseas” and “Global Business Cultural Experience” traveled to India with twenty-four graduate and undergraduate students and two alumni.
-The tour was led by Professors Chanaz Gargouri, M.B.A. ’98 and Louis Ruvolo, ’80, ’08 M.B.A., director of graduate business programs.
+The School of Business at Saint Peter’s offered two spring break travel courses titled, “Doing Business Overseas” and “Global Business Cultural Experience,” in which 24 graduate and undergraduate students and two alumni traveled to India.
+The tour was led by Professors Chanaz Gargouri, M.B.A. ’98 and Louis Ruvolo ’80, ’08 M.B.A., director of graduate business programs.
 The itinerary included visits to a Tata Motors plant in Pune, where they received briefings on Tata’s sustainability and corporate social responsibility programs and the Turner Construction office in Mumbai, where officials discussed the challenges of doing business in India.

 In Delhi, students met with American Embassy officials who discussed opportunities for American business in India and U.S.-India relations, including student exchanges.
 The group also visited Amity University in Delhi, a private university founded in 1996 with eight campuses in India and centers around the world.
 Cultural events on the tour included visits to the Taj Mahal in Agra, Amber Fort in Jaipur, two Gandhi sites and celebration of the Holi Festival, one of India’s biggest holidays.
 The trip culminated with a tour of the Dhariva slum in Mumbai, a site of desperate poverty but also thriving micro-businesses.